Muthaln1/Google-Play-Store-App-price-Analysis/Google Play store App.md

 ### Genre criteria:

-+ To determine the mean price of affordable apps grouped by genre and compare them with their respective mean prices to identify undervalued apps
++ To determine the mean price of affordable apps grouped by `Genre` and compare them with their respective mean prices to identify undervalued apps

 + Apps with more than one genres should provide greater visibility to the audience leading to more downloads

-### Findings:
+## Findings:
 + There are 425 apps priced below their mean price based on the affordability & genre criteria

 + Out of 773 apps, 70 are tagged under multiple genres, while 663 are tagged under a single genre